Cottage Cheese Pancakes

 Three cottage cheese pancakes on a plate topped with a pat of butter and fresh berries with maple syrup and more fresh fruit nearby.

-If you try this feel good Cottage Cheese Pancakes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+If you try this Cottage Cheese Pancakes recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
-We would love to hear about your experience making it.
+I would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Servings 4 servings